b-long/opentdf-python-sdk/docs/LEGACY_VERSION.md

 # Legacy Version

-The legacy version of this project is available for now using the Github branch: `0.2.x`.
+The legacy version of this project is available using the Github branch: `0.2.x`.

 You can access it directly via the following link: https://github.com/b-long/opentdf-python-sdk/tree/0.2.x